The Persian Center creates community on campus

 “Historically, the greater Iran, most people don’t know the difference,” Ara said.
 “They think Persian and Iran are interchangeably used.”

 The program technically falls under the Department of Modern Languages and Literatures but delivers a much deeper understanding of different ethnicities, cultures, religions, languages and traditions.
-It offers a full spectrum experience through courses in Iranian Cinema, Iranian Media in English and basic Persian Conversation.
+It offers a full spectrum experience through courses in Iranian Cinema, Media, Literature, Religion, History and Culture.

 “How energetically she [Ara] has pursued the instruction of Persian studies, how she has really attempted to show it in its multivalent nature, which means it’s not reducible to what is happening in Iran right now,” said Kitty Millet, a longtime friend and colleague of Ara and the current chair for the Department of Jewish Studies.